Oxley Vale

 PROFILE FAQ

-Oxley Vale has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Oxley Vale has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified two projects expected to impact this region.
+AreaSearch has identified two projects that could impact this region.
 Notable projects include Oxley Vale Lifestyle Estate, Oxley Vale Neighbourhood Supermarket, Tamworth Global Gateway Park, and Moore Creek Gardens.
-The following details those likely to be most relevant:.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.